 Each year, ASALH presents several awards to recognize community leaders and those who make significant contributions to the preservation of African American history.
 The awards are listed below.

-In partnership with Farmers Insurance, the ASALH Living Legacy Awards honor African American women and men across the country engaged in extraordinary work to improve communities, institutions, organizations and family life.
+Begun in 2012 in partnership with Farmers Insurance, the ASALH Living Legacy Awards initial awardees were outstanding women, which tied into the annual theme.
+The award was modified to honor African American women and men across the country engaged in extraordinary work to improve communities, institutions, organizations, and family life.

 A Freedom Scholar seeks to empower and inspire.
 A Freedom Scholar provides a direct benefit to African American communities locally or nationally.
 ASALH has initiated the Freedom Scholar award to honor early scholars of any discipline who can demonstrate that their field of study is having a direct positive impact on the life of African Americans.

 The ASALH Luminary Award was established to recognize the outstanding work and contributions related to the mission and goals of ASALH, including the local branch, by a person in the locale of theannual convention.
 Nominees should have made significant contributions to African American history and culture with a focus on the local community where the annual meeting of ASALH is being held.
 Nominations must be submitted by the Local Arrangements Committee and approved by the Executive Council of ASALH.
 2019 was the inaugural year for this award.

 The ASALH Book Prize is for the best new book in African American history and culture.
 The Association for the Study of African American Life and History (ASALH) is launching a new book award, which will be awarded annually.
 The ASALH Book Prize will recognize an outstanding book that engages thearchival record to illuminate and analyze African Americans’ social, political, and culturalrealities.
 Whilean engagement with archives is required, the selection committee welcomes scholarship from acrossdisciplinary and interdisciplinary.
 The Award was first presented in 2021.